mathewtrivett/gogo/README.md

 #### Placing Stones

 Players take it in turns to place stones on the points made by intersecting lines on the board.
-When two or more of your stones connect either vertically or horizontally, they become part of a group.
-A group essentially behaves in the same way as a single stone
+When two or more of your stones connect vertically or horizontally, they become part of a group.
+A group behaves in the same way as a single stone and so must be completely surrounded to be taken.
+Stones of the same colour diagonal to each other are not part of a group.

 #### Liberties

 The lines on the board are called liberties.
-You can think of liberties as life lines to each stone.
+Think of liberties as the life lines to each stone.
 When a group of your stones are surrounded by your opponent, that group no longer has liberties and they are taken as prisoners.

 #### Winning GoGo

 + **Timeout**

-If a player runs out of time, they automatically lose.
+If you run out of time, you automatically lose.

 + **Pass**